Tutenstein: Historical accuracy

 Many of the gods portrayed in the series resemble their historical portrayals and all the Egyptian myths mentioned in the show are genuine.
 The Scepter of Was being portrayed as an all-purpose magic wand is fictional, though the Was itself is a genuine Egyptian symbol.
-Unlike Tutankhamun, who died at the age of 19, Tut (Tutahnkensetamun) died when he was 10.
+Unlike Tutankhamun, who died at the age of 19, Tutenstein (Tutahnkensetamun) died when he was 10.
+However, Tutankhamun did become pharaoh at the age of 9, although the show doesn't say what age Tutenstein became pharaoh.
 On the other hand, Tutenstein is drawn with a cleft lip, just like the real Tutankhamun.
 The ancient game senet did exist, but as no precise rules for the game have been preserved, the rules as shown in the series are not accurate.
-Egyptologist Dr. Kasia Szpakowska served as a consultant to the series.
+Egyptologist Kasia Szpakowska served as a consultant to the series.